haowu1/Cineman/README.md

 - [x] User can view movie details by tapping on a cell.
 - [x] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
 - [ ] Customize the selection effect of the cell.
+(Not sure how to do this)

 The following **optional** features are implemented: